All you need to know about Letters of credit

 - Commercial Letters – Issuing bank of credit pays the beneficiary directly

-- Standby Letters – Secondary method of payment to the beneficiary when the holder can’t make the payment
+- Standby Letters – A secondary method of payment to the beneficiary when the holder can’t make the payment

 - Revolving Letters – Allows customers to draw money within limits for a specific time period, and multiple times